renato0307/learning-go/it5-add-logs-api.md

 CURRCONV_API_KEY=apikeyvalue GIN_MODE=release go run main.go
 ```

-Then use `httpie` do send a currency coverter request:
+Then use `httpie` do send a currency convert request:

 ```sh
 http "localhost:8080/v1/finance/currconv?from=EUR&to=USD"